ffund/intro-ml-tss21/notes/0-online-faq.md

 You won't need to buy a textbook - all of the materials you'll need will be posted on the course site.

-### How will my work in this course be graded?

-Your course grade will be based on the following graded assessments:

--   weekly homework assignments during the summer (50% of course grade),
--   a take-home open-notes exam in August (30% of course grade), and
--   a project (20% of course grade)

-### Can I do the project on whatever topic I want?
+### The course includes a project.
+Can I do the project on whatever topic I want?

 Not exactly.
 For your project, I'm going to ask you to replicate and then build on a recently published result from a top machine learning